COVID-19 | Campus Plan for Spring 2022

 If you do not have a Cougar Card, please contact the Hub at 773-298-HELP (4357).

-SXU will follow its standard academic calendar for the fall 2021 semester.
-Classes began on August 23, 2021 as scheduled.
+SXU will follow its standard academic calendar for the spring 2022 semester.
+Classes begin on January 10, 2022 as scheduled.

 SXU returned to pre-pandemic levels of in-person teaching and learning, with classrooms and labs returning to full capacity.